 Know Your Limits when Lifting

-Lifting a hot pot of boiling pasta is one of the most dangerous of kitchen techniques.
-Think about getting a pasta cooker that consists of a strainer inserted into a larger pot.
-You just lift the pasta out of the water to drain it, instead of moving a heavy pot of boiling water from the stove to sink.
+Lifting a hot pot of boiling pasta is one of the most dangerous tasks in the kitchen.
+Consider getting a pasta cooker that consists of a strainer inserted into a larger pot.
+You just lift the pasta out of the water to drain it, instead of moving a heavy pot of boiling water from the stove to the sink.

 Lift using your knees and back, and know your limits.
 Ask for help if you need to move or transfer something heavy.